How to Withdraw Money from a Bank

 You may encounter limits when withdrawing cash from an ATM.
 Banks may set daily withdrawal limits to help prevent fraud and theft, and individual ATMs may have lower limits set at the discretion of the ATM owner.

 Using an ATM associated with your bank is typically the best way to avoid ATM fees.
-Using out-of-network ATMs may result in getting charged a fee from your bank and/or the ATM owner.
-Some banks may reimburse ATM fees.
+Using out-of-network ATMs may result in getting charged a fee from your bank, the ATM owner or both.
+Some banks may reimburse out-of-network ATM fees.

 Do you need a debit card to withdraw money from an ATM?

 You typically need a debit or ATM card to withdraw money from an ATM.
-However, some ATMs now offer cardless withdrawal options, usually by connecting to either a bank's mobile app or the digital wallet of your choice.
+However, some ATMs now offer cardless withdrawal options, usually by connecting to either a bank’s mobile app or the digital wallet of your choice to authenticate the transaction.

 Withdraw money in person from the bank